Billing & Coding

 G2076 – OTP Intake Activities

-CMS is proposing to allow G2076 to be furnished via two-way audio-video communications technology when billed for the initiation of treatment with buprenorphine, to the extent that the use of audio-video telecommunications technology to initiate treatment with buprenorphine is authorized by DEA and SAMHSA at the time the service is furnished.
-CMS is also proposing to permit the use of audio-only communication technology to initiate treatment with buprenorphine in cases where audio-video technology is not available to the beneficiary.
+CMS finalized a proposal to allow G2076 to be furnished via two-way audio-video communications technology when billed for the initiation of treatment with buprenorphine, to the extent that the use of audio-video telecommunications technology to initiate treatment with buprenorphine is authorized by DEA and SAMHSA at the time the service is furnished.
+CMS also finalized its proposal to permit the use of audio-only communication technology to initiate treatment with buprenorphine in cases where audio-video technology is not available to the beneficiary.
 CMS interprets the requirement that audio/video technology is “not available to the beneficiary” to include circumstances in which the beneficiary is not capable of or has not consented to the use of devices that permit a two-way, audio/video interaction.

-CMS is seeking comment on whether allow periodic assessments (G2077) to continue to be furnished using audio-only communication technology following the end of the PHE for COVID-19 for patients who are receiving treatment via buprenorphine, and if this flexibility should also continue to apply to patients receiving methadone or naltrexone.
+CMS sought comment on whether to allow periodic assessments (G2077) to continue to be furnished using audio-only communication technology following the end of the PHE for COVID-19 for patients who are receiving treatment via buprenorphine, and if this flexibility should also continue to apply to patients receiving methadone or naltrexone.
 Prior to the declaration of the PHE, the CY 2021 PFS Final Rule amended the definition of periodic assessment in Section 410.67(b)(7) to say that the definition is limited to a face-to-face encounter, and that a clinician must perform a face-to-face medical exam or biopsychosocial assessment to bill G2077.
+In 2023, CMS has finalized regulations that will allow G2077 to be furnished using audio-only communication technology following the end of the PHE for COVID-19 for patients who are receiving treatment via buprenorphine.
+CMS notes in the final rule that it will continue to evaluate whether to extend this flexibility to patients treated with naltrexone and methadone.

-CMS is clarifying that OTPs can bill Medicare for medically reasonable and necessary services furnished via mobile units in accordance with SAMHSA and DEA guidance.
-The agency is proposing that locality adjustments for services furnished via mobile units would be applied as if the service were furnished at the physical location of the OTP registered with DEA and certified by SAMHSA.
+CMS finalized policy clarifying that OTPs can bill Medicare for medically reasonable and necessary services furnished via mobile units in accordance with SAMHSA and DEA guidance.
+The agency also finalized a proposal allowing locality adjustments for services furnished via mobile units to be applied as if the service were furnished at the physical location of the OTP registered with DEA and certified by SAMHSA.

 Requirement for Electronic Prescribing for Controlled Substances (EPCS)

-CMS is proposing to extend the existing non-compliance action of sending letters to non-compliant prescribers for the EPCS program from 2023 into 2024.
+CMS is finalizing a proposal to extend the existing non-compliance action of sending letters to non-compliant prescribers for the EPCS program from 2023 into 2024.
 These letters would consist of a notification to prescribers that they are violating the EPCS requirement, information about how they can come into compliance, the benefits of EPCS, an information solicitation as to why they are not conducting EPCS, and a link to the CMS portal to request a waiver.
+CMS will utilize email addresses as the primary method of contacting prescribers.

-CMS notes that the agency plans to increase the severity of penalties beginning in CY 2025.
-CMS is considering the following non-exhaustive list of penalties for non-compliant prescribers beginning in CY 2025:
+While CMS noted in it proposed rule that the agency plans to increase the severity of penalties beginning in CY 2025, CMS added in the final rule that it continues to consider potential penalties and therefore does not intend to finalize any additional penalties at this time.
+Below is a list of potential penalties that CMS included in the earlier proposed rule for non-compliant prescribers beginning in CY 2025:

 - Requiring a non-compliant prescriber to enter into a corrective action plan, which would require the non-compliant prescriber to comply with the EPCS requirement within 2 years prior to applying other potential actions outlined below;